What is the difference between a psychopath and a sociopath?

 There are other models proposed for the diagnosis of this condition, including the Cooke and Michie model, which contains three behavioral axes: Arrogant and Deceitful Interpersonal Style, Poor Affective Experience, and Impulsive and Irresponsible Behavioral Style.
 Some people also use the DSM-IV list of traits for ASPD to diagnose psychopathy.
 This includes four criteria, including disregarding the rights of others, being at least 18 years old, having a conduct disorder before the age of 15, and not having another disorder that can cause the same symptoms.
 Others disagree with this form of diagnosis, as ASPD is not strictly the same disorder.
 The character traits associated with a psychopath and a sociopath also tend to overlap with the DSM-IV criteria for narcissism and histrionic personality disorder.

-See also What are the common causes of swelling in a leg?
+See also What are the most common causes of yellow diarrhea?

 Proposed Causes